 Ted Leonsis is founder, chairman, majority owner and CEO of Monumental Sports & Entertainment, which owns and operates the Washington Capitals (NHL), Washington Wizards (NBA), Washington Mystics (WNBA) and Verizon Center in downtown Washington, D.C.
 The partnership also operates Kettler Capitals Iceplex (the Washington Capitals' training facility and front office headquarters) and the George Mason University Patriot Center.

-The company was formed in June 2010 and serves a regional sports community of more than six million people and is the only privately held company in a top 10 market to own and operate three professional sports teams and its arena.
-Mr. Leonsis has owned the Washington Capitals since the spring of 1999, and in that timeframe the team has won six Southeast Division titles, a Presidents' Trophy and has recorded more than 100 consecutive sellouts at Verizon Center.
+The company, which was formed in June 2010, serves a thriving regional sports community and is the only privately held company in a top-10 market to own and operate three professional sports teams and its arena.
+Mr. Leonsis has owned the Washington Capitals since the spring of 1999, and in that timeframe the team has won six Southeast Division titles, a Presidents’ Trophy and has recorded more than 180 consecutive sellouts at Verizon Center.
 More....

 Dick Patrick - Vice Chairman and Chief Operating Officer, Monumental Sports & Entertainment